-The identification of the caddisflies was excellent for three of the laboratories with no misidentifications, and below the acceptable limit for Laboratory 1 (Figure 5).
-Here, three specimens were assigned to the wrong species, of which two also were assigned to the wrong genus.
+The identification of caddisflies was above the acceptable limit for both laboratories (Figure 5).
+Laboratory 1 had assigned one specimen to the wrong species and also to the wrong genus, while Laboratory 2 had assigned one specimen to the wrong species.